esbmc/esbmc-web/README.md

 ## Setup and Installation

 1. Prerequisites:

-Python 3.x
+- Python 3.x

-ESBMC: The ESBMC binary must be installed and available in your system's PATH.
+- The ESBMC binary must be installed and available in your system's PATH.
 The backend server directly calls the esbmc command.

 2. Clone the repository:
     ```bash